 During the Vietnam War, hundreds of female American Red Cross workers deployed overseas to provide support and a sympathetic ear to millions of U.S. service members.

 Donut Dollies traveled by helicopter, truck and jeep to reach servicemen, and they too experienced the challenges and tragedies of war.
 They sometimes slept in bunkers instead of their beds during aerial attacks.
 They comforted those who had seen the horrors of war up-close.
-And, sadly, many of the troops they had come to know and support would be injured or killed.
+And, sadly, many of the troops they came to know and support were injured or killed.

 About the American Red Cross: